Ragging: Maharashtra Prohibition of Ragging Act, 1999

 It was applied in 2013, and resulted in the suspension of six students from Rajiv Gandhi Medical College in Mumbai.
 The most notable case in which it has been applied is the Suicide of Payal Tadvi, in which three senior medical students were charged under this act as well as under the Scheduled Caste and the Scheduled Tribe (Prevention of Atrocities) Act, and the Information Technology Act, 2000.
 The charge-sheet filed by the Mumbai Police alleges that the ragging in this case consisted of harassment, humiliation, and discrimination, which directly led to her suicide.
 Since 2018, at the Maharashtra University of Health Sciences, the university which supervises the Topiwala National Medical College where Payal Tadvi studied, six of seven accusations of ragging could not proven.
 In 2010, 18 students at the Seth GS Medical College were arrested and charged with ragging under the Act.

 In 2015, L.K.
-Kshirsagar, principle of the Maharashtra Institute of Technology’s College of Engineering, was arrested and charged under Section 7 of the Act, for failing to investigate and neglecting his duties under the law, in a case involving three students who had been accused of ragging the previous year.
+Kshirsagar, principle of the Maharashtra Institute of Technology's College of Engineering, was arrested and charged under Section 7 of the Act, for failing to investigate and neglecting his duties under the law, in a case involving three students who had been accused of ragging the previous year.

 In June 2019, after the suicide of Payal Tadvi, there were calls to strengthen the anti-ragging laws to check anti-caste bias.
 The law itself does not mention caste-based discrimination or other specific forms of bias.

+Major incidents in Kerala

+In 2025, Mihir Ahammed a 15-year-old student of the Global Public School Ernakulam, Kochi committed suicide after he was ragged by his senior classmates.
+According to the police, the student committed suicide by jumping off the 26th floor of a 40-story flat complex in Thrippunithura, An employee working there found him dead on the third-floor truss of the building.
+She reported hearing a loud noise on 15 January 2025 and reached the spot around 4 pm.
+The fire force arrived and brought down the body.
+The body was taken to the morgue of the Thrippunithura Taluk Hospital.